 - An engraving is a picture that has been printed from a plate on which designs have been cut.

-The history of engraving can be traced as far back as Roman times, and is a technique which requires a great deal of skill and patience.
-Traditionally, engraving was used to create images on metal plates or wooden blocks which were then used for printing.
-However, it is also a form of decoration for metal objects and jewellery which can be used to provide texture, imagery and most commonly lettering to pieces which would otherwise be plain.
+The history of engraving can be traced as far back as Roman times.
+Traditionally, it was used to create images on metal plates or wooden blocks which were then used for printing.
+It was used to decorate metal objects, including jewellery, providing texture, imagery and most commonly, lettering to pieces which would otherwise have been plain.

 What is hand engraving?

-Hand engraving is carried out using shaped steel cutters with a sharpened edge which are mounted into a wooden handle.
+We’re run through what jewellery engraving is, but more specifically, what about hand engraving?
+This is typically carried out using shaped steel cutters with a sharpened edge, which are mounted into a wooden handle.
 The cutters themselves are supplied in extra-long lengths, so that they can be cut down to suit the person using them.
 The ‘tang’ (pointed handle end) is not as hard as the jewellery engraving tool itself, and is intended to be snapped off to create the ideal length.
-This rough end should be ground down and inserted into a wooden handle ready for use during hand engraving.
+This rough end should be ground down and inserted into a wooden handle ready for use during the hand engraving jewellery process.

 How to engrave at home using hand engraving tools

 Your hand engraving tools should be held at an angle which is neither too deep nor too shallow, but, only experience and practice will help you when learning how to engrave metal by hand.
 You’ll find that there is a variety of tools available for jewellery engraving.
-For beginners, it’s best to use more basic jewellery tools for example, a v-shaped graver or knife graver.
+For beginners, it’s best to use more basic jewellery tools for example, a v-shaped graver or knife graver, for hand engraving metal.

 Different types of hand engraving tools